aiaiaikkk/ComfyUI-Curve/README.md

 #### How to Use Popup Real-time Preview

 1. **Curve Adjustment Real-time Preview**:
-   - Add PS Curve node to your workflow
+   - Add Photoshop Curve node to your workflow
    - Connect input image and mask (optional)
    - **Double-click the node** to open the adjustment popup window
    - You'll see the image preview area and curve editing area in the popup